msabramo/vagrant_sql_server_express/README.md

 if you need to customize things, hopefully you can do it DevOps-style and do it by adding PowerShell commands to the `Vagrantfile`, ansible (which can also send PowerShell commands over WinRM), etc.
+- To see the list of services that are running, you can do `net start` from the command prompt or PowerShell.

 [Vagrant]: https://www.vagrantup.com/
 [VirtualBox]: https://www.virtualbox.org/